Get 3.99% APR and $0 down on select new 2023 and 2022 Harley-Davidson® models31 See Offer Details.

 In short, oil is the lifeblood of your bike’s engine.
 Oil is not only responsible for lubricating its moving parts, but also for cooling, cleaning, and flushing away the byproducts of combustion.

 Motorcycle engines are capable of achieving incredible speeds, but to continue running smoothly—without parts coming into contact with one another and creating friction that can slow the engine down (or, worse, stop it altogether)—the engine relies on the lubrication provided by oil.
-As it lubricates parts of the engine, oil also carries heat away from and cleans everything it comes into contact with in order to keep the engine in tip-shop shape.
+As it lubricates parts of the engine, oil also carries heat away from and cleans everything it comes into contact with in order to keep the engine in tip-top shape.
 Because of its importance in improving the function and longevity of a bike’s engine, motorcycle oil should be changed at regular intervals.

 Motorcycle Oil FAQs